hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 The world is plastered in ads, but we believe what is needed and craved is connection and collaboration.
 With Hachyderm, we seek to nurture a space where these can thrive.

+The goal of rules related to this principle is not to make it so our accounts that have services and ideas they may also be selling unable to interact on our platform.
+Instead, it is our hope and design that accounts this is relevant to reimagine how they can interact with our community in a way that will foster connection and collaboration with Hachydermians.

 > We want community consent to be the default.

 There is a lot of content on the internet that can be either harmful or fun, depending on